 Conservation is an important part of Tri-Valley Fly fisher’s agenda.
-We are a fly fishing club, dedicated to enjoying the sport, not an activists club focused on controversial environmental issues; however, we understand and appreciate the value of protecting our fisheries.
+We are a fly fishing club dedicated to enjoying the sport; we understand and appreciate the value of protecting our fisheries.
 TVFF’s Conservation Program is dedicated to the protection and restoration of those fisheries when and if they are threatened.
 Our program consists of financial support for environmental groups who protect our fisheries, and through active participation in activities and projects as coordinated by our Conservation Director.
 We believe this is critical to the future of our sport.

 Trout in the Classroom

 We feel that one of the most effective ways to promote fisheries conservation in the future is to get the children of our communities (the voting citizens of tomorrow) involved in fisheries issues.
 Education programs are an excellent way to accomplish this.
 Our “signature” project is participation in the DF&W Trout in the Classroom program in which students raise trout from fertilized eggs in their classrooms in TVFF-donated aquariums.
 TVFF supports the program with over 30 classrooms throughout the Bay Area.